HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 }}

 Our headline finding is that 3.6% of mobile websites in 2022 seem "Jamstack-y" and that this has grown more than 100% since 2020.
 On desktop, 2.7% of sites are Jamstack-y and that number is also growing, the difference between the two groups being driven primarily by different numbers of sites meeting the CLS threshold, which varies a lot by device because of layout differences.
 Again, see above for the many caveats about how approximate this is.

+The historic figures, with this new definition, are [considerably higher than measured last year](../2021/jamstack#adoption-of-ssgs) when we based the adoption purely on technologies used.
+This is perhaps not surprising when we consider the limits of detecting certain technologies, coupled with the inclusion of technologies that were not previously considered as Jamstack.

 When we as humans randomly sampled the sites in the set we identified, we were mostly satisfied that we were finding sites that, to the best of our abilities to judge, looked and felt like Jamstack sites are supposed to look and feel.